j0nas/shelf-genrerator/3D_INTERACTION_ROADMAP.md

 ---

-### Phase 5: State Management Migration ⏳ NEXT PHASE
+### Phase 5: State Management Migration ✅ COMPLETED
 **Goal:** Migrate to XState for robust state management and prevent future bugs

 **Why This Phase:**